alext-sap/lx-collabo/docs/en/template/00_instructions.md

 ## Purpose

 The template is designed to cover as many translation style-related topics as possible for **all SAP languages** and **products**.
-We're done with the basic work and are now inviting you to review it from the perspective of your respective language and fields of expertise.
+We're done with the basic work and are now inviting you to review it from the perspective of your respective languages and fields of expertise.

 We are fully aware that the template is far from being complete.
-We need your expert knowledge and experience to make it better so that it will provide a common framework for all language suppliers to update and maintain the style guide in a standard and consistent manner.
+We need your expert knowledge and experience to make it better so that it will provide a common framework for all language suppliers to update and maintain SAP's translation style guides in a standard and consistent manner.

 ## Expectations